 - Oakland and Fremont, California: Both cities have a HR administrator’s salary average of $50,690, and $29,840 for entry-level HR administrators.

 Out of all the states, Washington, California, and Massachusetts have the most cities with the highest national average human resources administrator salaries.
-In addition, California has the highest number of HR administrator jobs.
+In addition, California has the highest of administrator jobs.

 The salary averages have seen some variation in the past few years.